-- As regards the level of culpability, the AHO accepts the ITIA's submission that CP's level of culpability falls within Category B which is medium culpability.
-The principal reasons for this conclusion are that CP has admitted to six (6) Major Offenses which he committed in concert with others requiring premeditation and planning. - 58.
-As regards the level of impact, the ITIA submits that the impact of CP's conduct "sits between Category 1 and Category 2".
-The AHO considers that the impact of CP's conduct is more properly characterised as category 2 for the reasons set out below: - (a) The AHO accepts that CP's conduct undoubtedly involves "Major TACP Offenses". - (b) The AHO is not persuaded that the impact of CP's Corruption Offences was both significant and material as indicated for category 1.
+- 57. As regards the level of culpability, the AHO accepts the ITIA's submission that SE's level of culpability falls within Category B which is medium culpability.
+The principal reasons for this conclusion are that SE has admitted to six (6) Major Offenses which he committed in concert with others requiring premeditation and planning. - 58.
+As regards the level of impact, the ITIA submits that the impact of SE's conduct "sits between Category 1 and Category 2".
+The AHO considers that the impact of SE's conduct is more properly characterised as category 2 for the reasons set out below: - (a) The AHO accepts that SE's conduct undoubtedly involves "Major TACP Offenses". - (b) The AHO is not persuaded that the impact of SE's Corruption Offences was both significant and material as indicated for category 1.
 She agrees that every case of match fixing threatens the integrity of tennis but many of the elements cited would be present in any instance of match fixing including the involvement of third parties.
-In the circumstances, a fair assessment of the impact of CP's offenses on the reputation and integrity of tennis is that it was simply material as indicated for category 2.
-The Charges relate only to two (2) matches and both categories 1 and 2 allow for the commission of multiple Major Offenses meaning that in a case that involves commission of multiple Major Offenses, a Covered Person could be included in either category.
-Further, the ITIA has not been able to provide any documentary evidence to support the Charges related to Match 1.

-- (c) To support a category 1 classification the ITIA argued that the benefit received by CP was "relatively high value" in relation to CP's individual legitimate earnings from playing professional tennis.
+In the circumstances, a fair assessment of the impact of SE's offenses on the reputation and integrity of tennis is that it was simply material as indicated for category 2.
+The Charges relate only to two (2) matches and both categories 1 and 2 allow for the commission of multiple Major Offenses, a Covered Person could be included in either category.
+Further, the ITIA has not been able to provide any documentary evidence to support the Charges related to Match 1. - (c) To support a category 1 classification the ITIA argued that the benefit received by SE was of a "relatively high value" in relation to SE's individual legitimate earnings from playing professional tennis.
 The AHO does accept the ITIA's submission that the benefit received may be evaluated relative to the Covered Person's own circumstances however, the AHO does not accept that the evidence of gain in this case is high either in absolute or relative terms.
-In particular, the AHO notes that the ITIA has not submitted any evidence as to the alleged illicit gains received in respect of Match 1.
+In particular, the AHO notes that although and FF have confirmed to the ITIA that SE received \$US2,500 for the Match 2 fix, no evidence of these interviews have been submitted by the ITIA and the WhatsApp Messages sent by regarding the MoneyGram transfers indicate that although received \$US2,500 it is not clear that the total amount was received by SE.
+FF writes to "And ahother [sic] thing...
+You will send 2500 to one guy and 500 to another from this money...
+Because it's the comisión for silvester. [...]
+So I will send you the name for the 500 silvester", which suggests that SE may have received only \$US500.
+Moreover, the ITIA has not submitted any evidence as to the alleged illicit gains received in respect of Match 1.
 For these reasons, the AHO considers that the gain is more appropriately characterised as being 'material' but not a 'high value of illicit gain' as required for category 1.
-Therefore, it can be concluded that CP enjoyed a "material" gain in line with category 2. - 59.
-For all these reasons, the AHO considers that CP's offense category is B2.
+Therefore, it can be concluded that SE enjoyed a "material" gain in line with category 2.

+59. For all these reasons, the AHO considers that SE's offense category is B2.